polkadot-developers/knowledgebase/current/runtime/storage.md

 key's original unhashed value and verify it if they'd like (by re-hashing it).
 The creators of Substrate have **deprecated the use of non-transparent hashers** within FRAME-based runtimes, so this information is provided primarily for completeness.
-In fact, it is _necessary_ to use a transparent hashing algorithm if you would like access [iterable map](#Iterable-Storage-Maps) capabilities.
+In fact, it is _necessary_ to use a transparent hashing algorithm if you would like to access [iterable map](#Iterable-Storage-Maps) capabilities.
 Refer to [the advanced storage documentation](../advanced/storage#Storage-Map-Keys) to learn more about the important capabilities that transparent hashing algorithms expose.